upcontent/UpContent-Marketing/content/post/sharing-topics-strategy.md

 ### Create a strong topic.

 First and foremost, you’ll want to make sure your topic is even worth sharing with your network.
 Start by creating a topic with specific and relevant keywords and phrases to make sure you’re receiving the best results possible.
 Not sure if your topic is up to par?
 [Read this guide to creating an effective UpContent topic](https://upcontent.com/post/how-to-create-an-effective-upcontent-topic/) and make any tweaks as necessary.
+If you want a step-by-step walk through on how to use the Query Builder, check out the tutorial video below:

+<div class="wistia_responsive_padding" style="padding:62.5% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/mm627h4ku1?videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
+<script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

 **Tip:** Remember to give your topic a recognizable name because that topic name will be visible to anyone who views, bookmarks, or duplicates your topic.